How to Build a Cardboard Box Puppet Theater — Easy Step-by-Step Guide

 - 1

-Select a large cardboard box that is tall enough for a child to stand behind.
-If using two boxes, securely tape them together to form a sturdy structure.
+Select a large cardboard box that is tall enough for a child to comfortably stand behind and operate puppets.
+If you're using two medium boxes, ensure they are the same height and securely tape them together along the seams to form a single, sturdy structure, reinforcing both the inside and outside for maximum stability.

 - 2

-On one of the wider sides of the box, use a ruler and pencil to draw a rectangular opening for the stage.
-Aim for an opening that is at least 18 inches wide and 12 inches tall.
+On one of the wider sides of the box, which will serve as the front of your theater, use a metal ruler and pencil to carefully draw a rectangular opening for the stage.
+Aim for an opening that is at least 18 inches wide and 12 inches tall, ensuring it's large enough for your puppets to perform comfortably without being cramped.

 - 3